tourajvaziri/MemorizeNewWords/README.md

 # MemorizeNewWords
-An iOS app for learning new words
+An iOS app for learning new words developed using swiftUI.